-I love mountains, so it is no surprise that Grand Teton is one of my favorite national parks in the US.
+I love mountains, so it is no surprise that a Grand Teton vacation is one of my favorite national park trips in the US.
 With its jagged in-your-face peaks that are reflected in lakes and streams, it’s a scenic candy jar whose beauty is easy to experience.
-I am sharing 25 of my favorite photos from this park to inspire your next Grand Teton itinerary.
+I am sharing 25 of my favorite Grand Teton pictures to inspire your next Grand Teton itinerary.
 The scenery is so point-and-shoot gorgeous, that narrowing the list down to only 25 photos was quite a challenge.

 Inspiration for a Grand Teton Itinerary

 Grand Teton National Park is not a particularly large park, especially compared to Yellowstone, its neighbor to the north, but it packs a big scenic punch.
-I have been fortunate to be able to visit it twice in the last few years, both times in the month of September.
+I have been fortunate to be able to visit it twice in the last few years, and both times I was at Grand Teton in September.
 I found this to be an ideal time of year to be there since the park was not as crowded and the weather was generally pleasant.
 The end of September has the added advantage of being able to see the aspens and cottonwoods in all of their golden autumn glory.